erikselin/xert/README.md

-# XERT
+# XRT

-XERT is a language-agnostic map-reduce runtime for shared-memory systems.
+XRT is a language-agnostic map-reduce runtime for shared-memory systems.
 It offers a restrictive programming model focused on operational simplicity, cross platform compatibility and industry readiness without sacrificing performance.
-XERT operates on newline delimited datasets with mappers and reducers that are written in any language.
+XRT operates on newline delimited datasets with mappers and reducers that are written in any language.

 ## Installing